 Previously Uwe started his career teaching German language and culture at a number of institutions, including secondary, adult and higher education.

 Dr Michaela BorgEvaluation Lead

-Michaela is the Educational Development Manager at Nottingham Trent University.
-She has worked on SCALE-UP since it was introduced to NTU in 2013/14 and is the Evaluation Lead for the project.
-Michaela also leads an educational development project to close the disparities in progression and attainment among student groups at NTU.
+Michaela was the Educational Development at Nottingham Trent University.
+She worked on SCALE-UP since it was introduced to NTU in 2013/14 and was the Evaluation Lead for the project.
+Michaela also led an educational development project to close the disparities in progression and attainment among student groups at NTU.

 Having started out as a lecturer in TESOL, Michaela is very interested in cultures and identities in learning and teaching, and the experiences that people have as they join and work in these cultures.
 She is particularly interested in the way that learning spaces interact with and mediate practice.

 Jean Mutton, BA, FAUAExternal Critical Friend to the Project

 Following a degree at Lancaster University in Educational Research, Jean initially trained as a teacher and then began her career in Higher Education management in 1982.
 In 2007 Jean joined the Student Experience Team at the University of Derby as their Project Manager where she led a wide range of projects to enhance the student journey, with a particular focus on equality and diversity and the international student experience.